danhnguyen30041975/appium/IDEAS.md

 |Testing the Internet of Things|Appium's architecture makes it dead simple to integrate drivers for automating new technologies.
 What about _really_ new technologies like IoT devices?
 Help to redefine the semantics of the WebDriver protocol for use with IoT, and build a driver for an IoT device to prove it out.|
 |Driver for X|Have an idea of something else Appium could automate that it doesn't already?
 Build a driver for it!
 This would involve some awesome Node.js code, plus whatever else is needed to integrate with the platform you have in mind.|

-Hopefully this gives you some ideas of fun projects that would be substantial and long-lasting contributions to the Appium community.
+Hopefully this gives you some ideas of fun projects that would be substantial and long-lasting contributions to the Appium community